newtheatre/history-project/_shows/17_18/salome.md

     title: "Salomé @ NNT"
     date: 2018-05-03
     rating: 10/10
-    quote: "This is an intense and intelligent production that reflects both the tragedy and progressiveness of Wilde’s work."
+    quote: "This is an intense and intelligent production that reflects both the tragedy and progressiveness of Wilde\’s work."
   - type: Review
     href: http://kevcastletheatrereviews.blogspot.co.uk/2018/05/salome-by-oscar-wilde-nottingham-new.html
     snapshot: nJHXM